lindacom/C.NET/README2.md

 Dictionary
 -----------
+A dictionary Uses key value pairs.
 Need to specify type of key and type of value.
 Keys must be unique.
-Uses key value pairs.

 To create a dictionary: